kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 * $$ k_{\phi,arb,i} $$ is the roll stiffness contribution from the anti-roll bar on axle $$i$$ [$$Nm/rad$$]
 * $$ D_i $$ is the anti-roll bar diameter on axle $$i$$ [$$m$$]
 * $$ l_i $$ is the effective anti-roll bar length on axle $$i$$ [$$m$$]
-* $$ G $$ is the shear modulus of bar material, in which this analysis uses the typical values for steel [$$Pa$$]
+* $$ G $$ is the shear modulus of bar material [$$Pa$$]
 * $$ \textrm{MR}_{arb,i} $$ is the anti-roll bar motion ratio between the twist angle of the anti-roll bar and the wheel centre displacement on axle $$i$$ [$$rad/m$$]

-The elastic elements of the corner springs and the anti-roll bar are configured in parallel, meaning that the roll stiffness per axle is simply the summation of the two stiffnesses.
+The corner springs and the anti-roll bar are configured in parallel, meaning that the roll stiffness per axle is simply the summation of the two stiffnesses.

 $$ k_{\phi,f} = k_{\phi,cs,f} + k_{\phi,arb,f} $$